KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-1.md

 public:
     my_world() noexcept
     {
         //!
-Here we don't need to add any parameters for the constructor
+Here there is no need to add any parameters for the constructor
         //! because the mandatory parameters are forwarded by default this->system_manager_.create_system<pre_concrete_system>();
     }